• Loading stock data...

 Fines are coming for members of the Fever and Sun after their final fiery Commissioner’s Cup game of the season resulted in three players being ejected in the final seconds.

 The Fever’s 88–71 win over the Sun secured their place in the Commissioner’s Cup final on July 1 against the Minnesota Lynx, but not before Fever guard Sophie Cunningham and Sun guards Jacy Sheldon and Lindsay Allen were all ejected with 46 seconds to play.
 The ejections resulted from a play in which Cunningham wrapped Sheldon up as she went up for a layup in transition, sending her to the floor.
-When Sheldon stood up she beelined for Cunningham who proceeded to grab Sheldon by the back of the head as Allen attempted to intervene.
+When Sheldon stood up, she beelined for Cunningham who proceeded to grab Sheldon by the back of the head as Allen attempted to intervene.

-The post game pool report provided some clarity from crew chief Ashley Gloss, who said, “The contact made by Mabrey did not rise to the level of an ejection.
+In the post-game pool report, crew chief Ashley Gloss’s reasoning for giving Mabrey a tech and not a flagrant was that the contact she made with Clark “did not rise to the level of an ejection.
 Additionally, [it] did not meet the criteria for a flagrant foul penalty two.”
-Gloss also clarified that Clark and Charles were assessed techs for unsportsmanlike conduct.

-Fever coach Stephanie White and Sun coach Rachid Meziane both lamented the officiating in their respective postgame press conferences, but for different reasons.
+Fever coach Stephanie White and Sun coach Rachid Meziane both lamented the officiating in their respective postgame press conferences but for different reasons.

 “It was pretty obvious that stuff was brewing,” White said.
 “When the officials don’t get control of the ball game, when they allow this stuff to happen—and it’s been happening all season long—this is what happens.
 Right?
 You’ve got competitive women who are the best in the world at what they do.
 When you allow them to play physical and allow these things to happen, they’re going to compete and they’re going to have their teammates’ backs.”